Advanced search strategies

 Thesaurus and subject headings

-Journal databases use a controlled vocabulary when indexing article records to enable information to be grouped by topic.
-By controlling the vocabulary, the database ensures that synonyms and similar phrases are collected under one accepted term.
+Journal databases use a controlled vocabulary when organising article records, which helps group information by topic.
+By controlling the vocabulary, the database makes sure that synonyms and similar phrases are all listed under one main term.

 Proximity Searching